Wedding of Emperor Naruhito of Japan and Masako Owada

 The Wedding Ceremony

 Emperor Naruhito of Japan, then the Crown Prince, and Masako Owada were married on June 9, 1993, at the Kashiko-dokoro, the Shinto shrine of Amaterasu, the Sun Goddess and mythological ancestress of the Imperial Family, part of the Three Palace Sanctuaries on the grounds of the Imperial Palace in Tokyo, Japan.
-800 guests were invited, including Imperial Family members, the bride’s relatives including her parents, government officials, lawmakers, judges, and industrial leaders.
+800 guests were invited, including Imperial Family members, the bride’s relatives, government officials, lawmakers, judges, and industrial leaders.
 Very few friends of the bride and groom were invited and no foreigners were invited.
 The groom’s parents, Emperor Akihito and Empress Michiko, were not among the 800 guests.
 They stayed in their imperial sitting room a few hundred yards from the shrine and waited until midafternoon when the newlyweds visited them to inform them of the morning marriage.
 Guests did not actually attend the wedding ceremony.
-They stood in the Imperial Garden for the 10 AM wedding and only saw the bride and groom, accompanied by Shinto ritualists, chamberlains, and ladies-in-waiting, as they walked slowly down a long wooden porch.
+They stood in the Imperial Garden for the 10 AM wedding and only saw the bride and groom, accompanied by Shinto ritualists, chamberlains, and ladies-in-waiting, as they slowly walked down a long wooden porch.

 The wedding ceremony took fifteen minutes and was not only out of the sight of the guests but also out of the sight of the millions of television viewers.
-In the inner sanctuary of the shrine and in the presence of only the palace’s chief Shinto ritualist, a chamberlain bearing the centuries-old sword representing the crown prince, a court lady and an unwed priestess symbolizing purity, Naruhito and Masako were married in the Kekkon-no-gi ceremony before an altar enshrining the Sun Goddess, the guardian of the Imperial Family.
+In the inner sanctuary of the shrine and in the presence of only the palace’s chief Shinto ritualist, a chamberlain bearing the centuries-old sword representing the crown prince, a court lady, and an unwed priestess symbolizing purity, Naruhito and Masako were married in the Kekkon-no-gi ceremony before an altar enshrining the Sun Goddess, the guardian of the Imperial Family.

 Although the palace’s chief ritualist, an important figure in the Shinto religion, was present inside the shrine, the prince was the only person who did any speaking.
 Naruhito read from a 1,200-year-old text, addressing the Sun Goddess: “This is the occasion of my wedding, and we have come before you at the House of Wisdom…We pray for your protection in the future.”
 Then the chief ritualist waved a sacred dogwood sprig and the couple sipped sake from thimble-sized cups and bowed to each other.
 After the ceremony Naruhito and Masako went to the Kōrei-den, the Ancestral Spirits Sanctuary, another of the Three Palace Sanctuaries, where the departed spirits of the Imperial Family are enshrined one year after their death, to report the wedding to Naruhito’s imperial ancestors.
 The couple emerged from the shrine for another solemn procession down the wooden porch as husband and wife.